 - T anchor: A Treatments data stream that contains a field with a unique identifier for each treatment unit that allows the treatment units to be identified in the performance data (described below).

-- P anchor: A Performance data stream that contains a field with a performance measure (e.g., sales, visits) of interest to be compared between the treatment and control groups, a date field identifying the period each value of the performance measure to which the value pertains (this allows for the creation of the correct comparison time periods), and a unit identifier field that allows the treatment and control units to be properly identified.
+- P anchor: A Performance data stream that contains a field with a performance measure (for example, sales or visits) of interest to be compared between the treatment and control groups, a date field identifying the period each value of the performance measure to which the value pertains (this allows for the creation of the correct comparison time periods), and a unit identifier field that allows the treatment and control units to be properly identified.

-- Select the field with the Control unit identifier: For best results, this field should be some sort of character based type such as String or V-String
+- Select the field with the Control unit identifier: For best results, this field should be some sort of character-based type like String or V-String.

 - Select the control unit to treatment unit mapping fielding: This field should contain the identifier of the treatment unit to which each control unit is assigned.

-- Treatments: Use the drop down to Select the field with the Treatments unit identifier.
-For best results, this field should be some sort of character based type such as String or V-String.
+- Treatments: Use the dropdown to Select the field with the Treatments unit identifier.
+For best results, this field should be some sort of character-based type like String or V-String.

 - Select the field with the performance data unit identifier: The field with the test unit identifier.
-For best results, this field should be some sort of character based type such as String or V-String.
+For best results, this field should be some sort of character-based type like String or V-String.

 - Select the field with the reporting period data information: The field with the (Date or DateTime type) reporting period identifier.

-- Select the field with the performance measure: The numeric field with the performance (e.g., sales, traffic) measure of interest.
+- Select the field with the performance measure: The numeric field with the performance (for example, sales or traffic) measure of interest.